 The ratio of earnings to fixed charges was computed on a total enterprise basis.
 Earnings represent income from continuing operations before income taxes less equity in undistributed net income (loss) of nonconsolidated affiliates plus fixed charges.
-2007 and previous periods have not been restated to remove the impact of discontinued operations.
+Ratios above for periods prior to 2008 have not been restated to remove the impact of discontinued operations.
 Fixed charges represent interest, amortization of debt discount and expense, and the estimated interest portion of rental charges.
 Rental charges exclude variable rent expense for events in third-party venues.